TAMS-Group/tams_printed_ft/README.md

 For the small sensors, the tilt under load cannot be ignored, and should be modeled using a generic a six-DOF joint between the base (robot side) and swiveling (tool side) parts of the sensor.

 However, at the moment only single-axis revolute joints are used in the models;
-Gazebo will still calculate the complete wrench, but only roll is actuated, pitch and yaw remain at zero.
+Gazebo will still calculate the complete wrench, but only one axis is actuated (e.g., roll), while the other axes (e.g. pitch and yaw) remain at zero.

+For the real sensor, publishing estimated deflection as `joint_states` message is planned, but ahd not been implemented yet.
+Instead, our sensor launch scripts also run `static_transform_publisher` nodes that publish the required transformation (from sensor base part to deflecting sensor tool part) to guarantee a connected tf tree along the kinematic chain.
+By default, we use the all-zero (no deflection, no tilt) transformation, but you might want to update the corresponding parameters if your sensor is mostly used in one orientation and payload.

 ## Sensor calibration